MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticWorkFromAnywhereHardwareReadinessMetric.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereHardwareReadinessMetric>`: The user experience analytics hardware readiness entity contains account level information about hardware blockers for windows upgrade.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereHardwareReadinessMetric>`: The user experience analytics hardware readiness entity contains account level information about hardware blockers for windows upgrade.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[OSCheckFailedPercentage <Double?>]`: The percentage of devices for which OS check has failed.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[Processor64BitCheckFailedPercentage <Double?>]`: The percentage of devices for which processor hardware 64-bit architecture check has failed.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[ProcessorCoreCountCheckFailedPercentage <Double?>]`: The percentage of devices for which processor hardware core count check has failed.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308